 Behind the scenes they are disbursing money from a trust account to the appropriate departments.
 For example; paying water bills, council rates (pro-rated) so that the new owners only pay from day of settlement.
 Also paying real estate agents, bank fees and all other parties that are owed money.

-Post settlement day they consult and double check all records, both public and private ensuring they are updated with relevant ownership details.
+Post settlement day they consult and double check all records.
+Both public and private ensuring they are updated with relevant ownership details.

-What happens if it’s not smooth sailings?
+What happens if it’s not smooth sailing?

-In my real estate career I had seen almost every scenario possible from a string of properties held up at settlement due to just one property, clients not agreeing on terms, terms not held up, building/pest inspection failures, finances not ready, buyers and sellers trying to pull out at the last minute to the unfortunate circumstances of one of the parties passing.
+In my real estate career I have seen almost every scenario possible from a string of properties held up at settlement due to just one property, clients not agreeing on terms, terms not held up, building/pest inspection failures, finances not ready, buyers and sellers trying to pull out at the last minute to the unfortunate circumstances of one of the parties passing.

 All which are delicate situations in their own right!
 Furthermore special consideration needs to be given and dealt with as each situation arises.
 As with my own personal example previously, a good conveyancer will negotiate between all parties to try and a) diffuse a situation b) negotiate new terms c) negotiate monetary compensation if needed.
 And in favour of the party they represent.
 It is for that reason that I would highly recommend the use of a conveyancer.